 Julia Kilpatrick, MJ, BA Hon.
 (English / français)

-Julia Kilpatrick oversees the Pembina Institute's communications program, including planning and strategy, media relations, audience engagement, and the development and delivery of the Institute’s many research publications and online resources.
+Julia Kilpatrick oversees the Pembina Institute's communications department, including planning and strategy, media relations, audience engagement, and the development and delivery of the Institute’s many research publications and online resources.
 Read full bio...

 Devika Shah, MBA

 Devika is a senior advisor to the Pembina Institute, with a focus on clean energy economy initiatives within the federal sphere.
 She also spent five and a half years as director of strategic relationships for the institute, focused on building Pembina's network of external relationships, attracting philanthropic support to the organization and enlisting key influencers to serve as "ambassadors" for Pembina's policy solutions.
 Read full bio...

 Tim Weis, M.Sc., PhD, P.Eng.
 (English / français)

 Dr. Tim Weis is a professional engineer and the director of renewable energy and efficiency policy at the Pembina Institute.
 Tim specializes in clean energy policy design, research and strategic decision making.
 He has written extensively on sustainable energy technical and policy issues at national, provincial and municipal levels, as well as opportunities specific to First Nations’ and northern communities.
 He has assisted more than 20 communities at various stages of development of renewable energy projects and has also worked as a renewable energy consultant examining wind energy challenges in Northern communities.
 Read full bio...